Aseedholm/Pumpkin-Brush/README.md

 Labs and Assignments for the remainder of the term will be completed with your team and pushed to this repository.

-Team sheet with Project manager who will be your primary contact is [here](https://docs.google.com/spreadsheets/d/1-JJy7BlyRtS5MjpYJOXL239rRSrDC3bUbpqqC3azrZI/edit?usp=sharing)
+# Team spread sheet

+Your team members and project manager are listed on the following spreadsheet [here](https://docs.google.com/spreadsheets/d/1-JJy7BlyRtS5MjpYJOXL239rRSrDC3bUbpqqC3azrZI/edit?usp=sharing).
+Your project manager will be your first point of contact for various project deliverables and questions.

 # Rubric